Overview

 - Discuss assessment rubrics with students in class time.
 Use these discussions to refine and improve rubrics in response to students' common misunderstandings and misconceptions.

 - Practise using rubrics in class.
-Have students assess their own, their peers' and others' work.
+Have students assess their own and their peers' work.

 - Frame your assessment feedback to students in the terms laid out in the rubric, so that they can clearly see where they have succeeded or performed less well in the task.